 On a law school campus that already has an official news organization, Harvard Law Today, as well as ideological journals such as the Journal of Law & Public Policy and Unbound, The Record serves two crucial roles: First, The Record provides a space for law students and professors to write investigative news stories that are not sanctioned by the law school administration.
 Second, The Record supplies a space for students to debate opinions spanning the entire political spectrum, and thus to engage in a true Socratic dialogue (often missing from law school classes) that goes beyond abstract law.
-The only criterion to be published in The Record is quality, not ideology.

 All staff, officers, and directors are currently-enrolled students at Harvard Law School and volunteers who do not receive academic credit for their work.
 The Harvard Law Record (ISSN 0017-8101) is a publication of the Harvard Law School Record Corporation, a non-profit, independent, student-owned and run corporation of the Commonwealth of Massachusetts.